-On April 26, 2020 the nation celebrated the birth anniversary of Basavanna or Basaveshwara, the 12th century socio-religious reformer of Karnataka who also was the founding saint of the Lingayat sect.
+On May 3, 2022, the nation celebrated the birth anniversary of Basavanna or Basaveshwara, the 12th-century socio-religious reformer of Karnataka who also was the founding saint of the Lingayat sect.

 The 12th century philosopher and the statesman of Karnataka, Basaveshwara found the Veera Shaivism.
 Veera Shaivism was spread by his followers known as Sharanas.
 They are known as Veera (heroic) Shaivaites and also Lingayats meaning bearers of Siva Linga.
 A pendant which has encased Linga is constantly worn around the neck by the Shaivites.
 These people are also known by the names Shivasharanas and Lingavantas.

 Similar to the revolt against the Catholic authority by the Protestants in the 16th century; the system of four ashramas, authority of the Vedas, caste hierarchy, ritualistic priesthood, the plurality of gods, sacrifice of animals, temple worship etc were rejected by the Lingayat movement.

 - Basavanna was a 12th-century philosopher, statesman, Kannada poet and a social reformer during the reign of the Kalachuri-dynasty king Bijjala I in Karnataka, India.

 - He was born in Karnataka in 1131 CE.

 - He is also known as Bhakti Bhandari (literally, the treasurer of devotion), or Basaveswara (Lord Basava).